Amir2244/web-server/README.md

  curl -X POST -d "TaskStatisticalAnalysis&10,7,9,4" "http://localhost:8000"
 ```
 **📝 Note:**
--There are other tasks already implemented in the project.
+There are other tasks already implemented in the project.
 There are two http-request files in the project:
--Average-api.http and Statistical-api.http
+- Average-api.http and Statistical-api.http
-If you want to test the web servers, you can use the files instead of the curl command.
+If you want to test the web servers, use the files instead of the curl command.

 ⚠️ **Important Note:**